-(1) Price to Public and Selling Commissions may be reduced in connection with certain large volume purchases and under other circumstances described herein; however, in no event will the proceeds to the Company be reduced thereby.
-In addition to Selling Commissions in the amount of up to 7% of the Gross Offering Proceeds, the Company may reimburse nonaffiliated broker-dealers participating in this Offering for expenses paid for due diligence purposes up to a maximum of 2.5% of the Gross Offering Proceeds.
+- (1) Price to Public and Selling Commissions may be reduced in connection with certain large volume purchases and under other circumstances described herein; however, in no event will the proceeds to the Company be reduced thereby.
+In addition to Selling Commissions in the amount of up to 7% of the Gross Offering Proceeds, the Company will reimburse the Dealer Manager and nonaffiliated broker-dealers participating in this Offering for actual expenses paid for due diligence purposes, up to a maximum of 2.5% of the Gross Offering Proceeds.
 The Company also will issue, for every 40 Shares sold, a warrant to purchase one Share during the Offering Period at a price of \$12.00 per Share (the "Soliciting Dealer Warrants").
-Selling Commissions and Soliciting Dealer Warrants are payable to Wells Investment Securities, Inc., the dealer manager of the Offering (the "Dealer Manager") and an Affiliate of the Advisor, except to the extent reallowed to other brokerdealers participating in the Offering.
-See "Plan of Distribution."
+Selling Commissions on the Soliciting Dealer Warrants are payable to the Dealer Manager and an Affiliate of the Advisor, except to the extent reallowed to other broker-dealers participating in the Offering.
+See "Plan of Distribution." - (2) These figures are before deducting other expenses of the Offering to be paid by the Company in an estimated amount equal to 3% of Gross Offering Proceeds, or \$4,500,000, if the maximum amount under the Offering is sold, which amount does not include Selling Commissions or amounts reimbursed for due diligence expenses.
+Includes Selling Commissions equal to 7% of aggregate Gross Offering Proceeds (which commissions may be reduced under certain circumstances) and a dealer manager fee equal to 2.5% of aggregate Gross Offering Proceeds, both of which are payable to the Dealer Manager, an Affiliate of the Company.
+The Dealer Manager, in its sole discretion, may reallow Selling Commissions of up to 7% of Gross Offering Proceeds to other broker-dealers participating in this Offering attributable to shares sold by them and may reallow out of its dealer manager fee up to 1.5% of Gross Offering Proceeds in marketing fees to broker-dealers participating in this Offering based on such factors as the volume of shares sold by such participating broker-dealers, marketing support provided by such participating broker-dealers and bona fide conference fees incurred.
+See "Estimated Use of Proceeds" and "Plan of Distribution."

-- (2) These figures are before deducting other expenses of the Offering to be paid by the Company in an estimated amount equal to 3% of Gross Offering Proceeds.
-See "Estimated use of Proceeds." - (3) In addition, assuming all 375,000 Soliciting Dealer Warrants are issued to the Dealer Manager, \$300 of additional proceeds will be raised; assuming all such warrants are exercised at the exercise price of \$12.00, a total of \$4,500,000 will be raised.
-No Selling Commission will be paid in connection with the issuance of the Soliciting Dealer Warrants or the Shares issuable upon the exercise thereof. - (4) The maximum number of Shares to be sold hereunder is 16,500,000.
-The maximum Share number includes 1,500,000 Shares that may be issued pursuant to the Company's Dividend Reinvestment Plan (the "Reinvestment Plan").
+- (3) In addition, assuming all 375,000 Soliciting Dealer Warrants are issued to the Dealer Manager, \$300 of additional proceeds will be raised, based on a purchase price of \$.0008 per share; assuming all such warrants are exercised at the exercise price of \$12.00, a total of \$4,500,000 will be raised.
+No Selling Commission will be paid in connection with the issuance of the Soliciting Dealer Warrants or the Shares issuable upon the exercise thereof. - (4) The maximum number of Shares to be sold hereunder is 16,500,000, which includes 1,500,000 Shares that may be issued pursuant to the Company's Dividend Reinvestment Plan (the "Reinvestment Plan"), and 375,000 shares that may be issued upon exercise of the Soliciting Dealer Warrants.
 Those shareholders who elect to participate in the Reinvestment Plan will have their dividends reinvested in additional Shares.
+The Soliciting Dealer Warrants may not be exercised for one year from the date of issuance, and are subject to restrictions on transfer.
+See "Description of Capital Stock-Soliciting Dealer Warrants."